Andel sustainable semis

 Love for detail

-The homes are detailed with great care.
-The bamboo cladding is invisibly attached.
-The rhythm of narrow slats gives the façade a slender verticality.
-The façade was given depth by the deep reveal.
-Tricoya frames in the reveals accentuate the window openings.
+Great care was given to the architectural detail.
+The material palette harmoniously combines ‘soft’ and ‘hard’ materials.
+The bamboo cladding is invisibly attached and has a slender verticality.
+Deep Tricoya frames in the reveals accentuate the window openings and give depth to the façade.
+Shutters provide a subtle layering to the rear façade.
 Slim zinc eaves frame the standing seam zinc roof’s subtle interplay of lines.
 Solar panels are hiddenly mounted on the zinc standing seam, and skylights are incorporated in this PV system.
-Shutters provide a subtle layering to the rear façade.
+Sedum roofs on the two extensions are a natural eye-catcher in the large rear roof plane.

 Spacious and bright